 For more information about the Sustainable City Commission and the City of Long Beach Office of Sustainability, please visit: http://www.longbeach.gov/sustainability/

-Caitlin K over 7 years ago
+Caitlin K over 8 years ago

 Establishing City purchasing guidelines while promoting and educating residents/businesses on sustainable waste practices should be a priority.
 Establishing food waste recovery program and an E-waste facility (if one does not already exist) are also valuable ideas.

-Tony Damico over 7 years ago
+Tony Damico about 8 years ago

 What she said, for sure.